Majorana edge modes in isolated wires: Abstract

 \section{Abstract}

-Topological superconductors are believed to host exotic quasiparticle excitations known as Majorana zero-modes, with much of the evidence based on BCS mean-field theory.
+Topological superconductors are believed to host exotic quasiparticle excitations known as Majorana zero-modes (MZMs), with much of the evidence based on BCS mean-field theory.
 The direct application of mean-field arguments is tenuous in finite, isolated systems relevant in some experiments.
-Here, we numerically study fermion number-conserving models with long-range interactions, which under periodic boundary conditions exhibit robust topological and non-topological superconductivity, tuned by the strength of interaction \cite{ortiz2014many}.
+Here, we develop a new correlation-based method for identifying MZMs in interacting, number-conserving systems.
+Using DMRG, we study fermion number-conserving models with long-range interactions, which under periodic boundary conditions exhibit robust topological and non-topological superconductivity, tuned by the strength of interaction \cite{ortiz2014many}.
 We find evidence that, on the topological side, Majorana edge modes appear in open chains, manifesting as the vanishing of the energy splitting between odd- and even-parity ground states with increasing system size.
-Additionally, off-diagonal two-point correlation functions show nonlocal, parity-dependent edge effects consistent with Majorana phenomenology.
-We develop a correlation-based method revealing the spatial structure of Majorana modes in this fully interacting many-body setting.
+Additionally, off-diagonal two-point correlation functions show nonlocal, parity-dependent edge effects.
+These correlations reveal the spatial structure of Majorana modes in the many-body wavefunction.
+We show that the correlation diagnostic applies broadly, including to short-range interacting models, where topological superconductivity is more fragile due to the absence of a bulk excitation gap.